apax-hub/apax/README.md

 apax template train # use --full for a template with all input options
 ```

-Please refer to the documentation LINK for a detailed explanation of all parameters.
+Please refer to the [documentation](https://apax.readthedocs.io/en/latest/) for a detailed explanation of all parameters.
 The documentation can convenienty be accessed by running `apax docs`.

 ## Molecular Dynamics